 Falling wild salmon stocks, together with increasing conservation concerns and competition from farmed salmon, have together resulted in a dramatic fall in the number of commercial netting stations remaining in operation.
-For example, due to the activities of the Tay Foundation, there are no longer any active netting stations on the river Tay.
-Accordingly, such evidence as may be of assistance in arriving at a unit rate for valuation is expected to be minimal.
+Accordingly, such rental evidence as may be of assistance in arriving at a unit rate for valuation is expected to be minimal.

-In the absence of local evidence, a rate of £0.50/lb may be applied.
+In the absence of local evidence, a rate of £xxxx/lb may be applied.